stratosphereips/Ludus-Visualization-Stack/README.md

 `my_decrypt.py`: decrypts credentials for use by `ludus_viz.py`

 ## Setup ssh tunnel
-Before starting `ludus_viz.py` which copies the data from the remote database an ssh tunnel has to be established.
+Before starting `ludus_viz.py` which copies the data from the remote database, an ssh tunnel has to be established.
 This is done by `keep_tunnel_open3.py` running by the `cznic` user as such:
 ```
 nohup python3 keep_tunnel_open3.py